111: Moon Zero Two

 Sorta seems like a waste of cargo space to bring along a conga band.

-The conga is a Latin American line dance introduced to the United States by Desi Arnaz in the late 1930s.
+The conga is a style of Cuban music (and an accompanying dance) introduced to the United States by Desi Arnaz in the late 1930s.

 Oh, he’s got VPL in a bad way.